urbanjost/M_escape/README.md

    languages.
 It was hard to even share simple text files, as what bit pattern represents a particular character is rather arbitrary.

    But a few standards started emerging, several based on how to represent the basic American-ized Roman alphabet.
 This allowed some basic devices such as simple printers to support multiple platforms.
 Customers often had computers from multiple vendors and did not want to have separate printers, COM machines (microfiche -- look it up), data archives, and (later) terminals for each computer type they used.
-So this standardization was basically driven to please the customers and let them exchange data between their systems and get shared use of peripheral devices.
+So this standardization was largely driven to allow customers to exchange data between their systems and get shared use of peripheral devices.
 A lot of the vendors that already had a large market share did not really want to standardize as it allowed newcomers into their markets; but standards did emerge.
 And the computer vendors for the most part were ooncentrating on their computers -- not printers and terminals (That was lucky for the likes of Xerox and HP who made a lot of money from printing, and Lear Zeigler and Tektronix who did pretty well with terminals and graphics displays).

    As new-fangled interactive computing evolved from using line printers to monochrome terminals the terminals at first very much emulated